madman-bob/python-dataclasses-serialization/README.md

 - `isinstance(o, t)`, `issubclass(cls, clsinfo)`

-  Extended versions of the builtin `isinstance` and `issubclass`, to treat `dataclass` as a metaclass for dataclasses, and to be usable with supported `typing` types.
+  Extended versions of the builtin `isinstance` and `issubclass`, to treat `dataclass` as a superclass for dataclasses, and to be usable with supported `typing` types.

 - `noop_serialization(obj)`, `noop_deserialization(cls, obj)`